igarrison/HDRWebVideoCreatorsGuide/README.md

 1. Using the Windows Explorer make a new project directory inside C:\HDR2VP9

-2. Extract the contents of the [zip file in this repo](https://github.com/igarrison/HDR2VP9/archive/master.zip) into it.
+2. Extract the contents of the [zip file in this repo](https://github.com/igarrison/HDR2VP9/archive/master.zip) into your new empty project directory.

-3. Copy the C:\HDR2VP9\ffmpeg file into it.
-This is the same file compiled from the Insta
+3. Copy the ```C:\HDR2VP9\ffmpeg``` file into it.
+This is the same file compiled from the previous section.

 3. Copy your mov/DNxHR HQX HDR master file into the project directory and rename it to HDR_master.mov